act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 Each test target has a valid value according to its [WAI-ARIA 1.2 value type](https://www.w3.org/TR/wai-aria-1.2/#propcharacteristic_value).

 For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.2/#requiredState) at least one of the elements with the given ids exists in the same [document tree](https://dom.spec.whatwg.org/#document-trees) or in the same [shadow tree](https://dom.spec.whatwg.org/#shadow-trees) as the element that specifies the target attribute.
+Exception: if the element specifying the target has a role of `combobox` and an `aria-expanded` [attribute value][] of `false`, the `aria-controls` property is not consider as required (and its tokens do not need to match an existing `id`).

 For value type `URI` the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).